Inception: Satoshi's Pathway to Bitcoin Adoption

 I think the traditional qualifications for money were written with the assumption that there are so many competing objects in the world that are scarce, an object with the automatic bootstrap of intrinsic value will surely win out over those without intrinsic value.
 But if there were nothing in the world with intrinsic value that could be used as money, only scarce but no intrinsic value, I think people would still take up something.

-In line with bitcoin's use case as a potential value hedge with attractive demand, Satoshi compared bitcoin to an investment asset, more like a collectible or commodity, earlier that same day, August 27, 2010, on the forum. [*]19:
+In line with bitcoin’s use case as base money and a safe-haven asset attractive to demand, Satoshi compared bitcoin to an investment asset—more like a collectible or commodity—earlier that same day, August 27, 2010, on the forum.
+[14]19:

 [14] Satoshi: Bitcoins have no dividend or potential future dividend, therefore not like a stock.
 More like a collectible or commodity.